Franz Beckenbauer: Managerial career

 On his return to Germany, Beckenbauer was appointed manager of the West Germany national team to replace Jupp Derwall on 12 September 1984.
 He took the team all the way to the final of the 1986 World Cup, where they lost to the Diego Maradona inspired Argentina.

 In 1990, before the German reunification, Beckenbauer managed the last Germany national football team without East German players in a World Cup, winning the final 1–0, against Argentina, in a rematch of the previous World Cup final.
-Beckenbauer is one of three men (with Mario Zagallo, and Didier Deschamps) to have won the Cup as player and as manager, and he is the first man and one of only two (with Didier Deschamps) to have won the title as team captain as well as manager.
+Beckenbauer was one of three men (with Mario Zagallo, and Didier Deschamps) to have won the Cup as a player and as a manager, and he is the first man and one of only two (with Didier Deschamps) to have won the title as team captain as well as a manager.

-Beckenbauer then moved into club management, and accepted a job with Olympique de Marseille in 1990 but left the club within one year.
-Marseille eventually won the 1990–91 French championship and ended runner-up of the 1990–91 European Cup.
+Beckenbauer then moved into club management and accepted a job with Marseille in 1990, but left the club midway through his first season.
+Marseille won the 1990–91 French championship and ended runner-up of the 1990–91 European Cup under the management of his successor, Raymond Goethals.

-From 28 December 1993 until 30 June 1994, and then from 29 April 1996 until 30 June of the same year, he managed Bayern Munich.
+From 28 December 1993 until 30 June 1994, and then from 29 April 1996 until 30 June of the same year, Beckenbauer managed Bayern Munich.
 His brief spells in charge saw him collect two further honours – the Bundesliga title in 1994 and the UEFA Cup in 1996.

-In 1994, he took on the role of club president at Bayern, and much of the success in the following years has been credited to his astute management.
-Following the club's decision to change from an association to a limited company, he has been chairman of the advisory board since the beginning of 2002.
+In 1994, Beckenbauer took on the role of club president at Bayern, and much of the success in the following years has been credited to his astute management.
+Following the club's decision to change from an association to a limited company, he was chairman of the advisory as of since the beginning of 2002.
 He stepped down as president of Bayern in 2009, being succeeded by long-time general manager Uli Hoeneß.

-In 1998, he became vice-president of the German Football Association.
+In 1998, Beckenbauer became vice-president of the German Football Association.
 At the end of the 1990s, Beckenbauer headed the successful bid by Germany to organize the 2006 FIFA World Cup.
 He chaired the organizational committee for the World Cup and was a commentator for the Bild-Zeitung.